 Who are the best candidates for breast reduction surgery?

-Typical candidates for breast reduction desire to reduce the size of their breasts either for aesthetic reasons or to relieve pain and discomfort.
+Typical candidates for breast reduction surgery desire to reduce the size of their breasts either for aesthetic reasons or to relieve pain and discomfort.
 The best candidates are in good physical health and do not smoke.

 What are the risks of breast reduction surgery?